 The combustible dust bill, HR 5522, the Worker Protection Against Combustible Dust Explosions and Fires Act is redundant, which will require OSHA to incorporate the NFPA combustible dust codes that already are part of state fires codes.
 Furthermore, OSHA does not have enough financial resources and inspectors to inspect local manufacturing facilities with regularity like local jurisdictions do.

-European Union combustible dust ATEX directive requiring explosion protection document submittal from manufacturing facilities.
+Georgia has taken the lead in requiring manufacturing facilities that generate combustible dust to register with the state.
+This action is similar to the European Union combustible dust ATEX directive requiring explosion protection document submittal from manufacturing facilities.
 Workplace protection from the hazards of combustible dust need not be controlled at the federal level.

-"Would combustible dust explosions occur if an OSHA comprehensive combustible dust standard was instituted?"
+Instead of the question,"Would combustible dust explosions occur if an OSHA comprehensive combustible dust standard was instituted?"
 The appropiate question would be, "Would combustible dust explosions occur if current fire codes followed the references to the NFPA combustible dust codes?"